monokaijs/capacitor-hot-reload/README.md

-## Capacitor with Live Reload support
+## Capacitor with Hot Reload support
+A starter boilerplate for Capacitor with Hot Reload support using Vite.
+It was built to reduce hassle reloading and restarting application to see changes.

 ### How to use?
 Clone this project, install dependencies with your favorite package manager like `Yarn`, `npm` or `pnpm`.